 Resonant doubling is also applicable to trains of ultrashort pulses from mode-locked lasers.
-In that case, the cavity has to be simultaneously resonant for all the lines of the optical spectrum of the pulse train, which is a frequency comb.
+In that case, the cavity has to be simultaneously resonant for all the lines of the optical spectrum of the pulse train, which form a frequency comb.
 Normally, the cavity is chosen to have the same optical length as the laser resonator.

 In similar forms, resonant nonlinear frequency conversion can be applied to other nonlinear processes such as sum and difference frequency generation.
 It is in principle also possible to use resonant enhancement of the pump wave of an optical parametric oscillator, but this is rarely used.

 An interesting alternative to resonant doubling is intracavity frequency doubling.
 The crucial difference is that intracavity doubling automatically provides a resonant pump wave; no active frequency stabilization is required.
 It is also then not mandatory to achieve single frequency operation.

 Although one usually uses either resonant doubling or intracavity doubling, Ref. demonstrates the combination of both techniques.
 Here, the frequency-doubling resonator has been placed within the laser resonator of a fiber laser.